d4rkr00t/whybundled/README.md

 ## Features

-### Stats Analyzes
+### Stats Analyses

 * Outputs list of all modules/files included in the bundle in from most imported to least imported order.
-* Build a chain of dependencies for transitive dependencies.
+* Builds a chain of dependencies for transitive dependencies.
 * Shows all files that were included for particular module.
 * Shows all reasons why particular module was included.